 PAH is a chronic, life-threatening disease characterized by elevated blood pressure in the pulmonary arteries, which are the arteries between the heart and lungs, due to severe constriction of these blood vessels.
-Pulmonary blood pressure is normally between 8 and 20 mmHg at rest as measured by right heart catheterization; however, in patients with PAH, the pressure in the pulmonary artery is greater than 25 mmHg at rest or 30 mmHg during physical activity.
+Pulmonary blood pressure is normally between 8 and 20 mmHg at rest as measured by right heart catheterization.
+In patients with PAH, the pressure in the pulmonary artery is greater than 25 mmHg at rest or 30 mmHg during physical activity.
 These high pressures make it difficult for the heart to pump blood through the lungs to be oxygenated.

-The current medical therapies for PAH involve ERA, PDE5 inhibitors, prostacyclin analogues, selective IP receptor agonists, and sGC stimulators, which aim to reduce symptoms and improve quality of life.
+The current medical therapies for PAH involve endothelin receptor antagonists, PDE5 inhibitors, prostacyclin analogues, selective prostaglandin I2 receptor agonists, and soluble guanate cyclase stimulators, which aim to reduce symptoms and improve quality of life.
 All currently approved products treat the symptoms of PAH, but do not address the underlying disease.
-We believe that tacrolimus can be used to enhance reduced BMPR2 signaling that is prevalent in PAH patients and may therefore address a fundamental cause of PAH.
+We believe that tacrolimus can be used to enhance reduced bone morphogenetic protein receptor type 2, or BMPR2, signaling that is prevalent in PAH patients and may therefore address a fundamental cause of PAH.

 The prevalence of PAH varies among specific populations, but it is estimated at between 15 and 50 cases per million adults.
 PAH usually develops between the ages of 20 and 60 but can occur at any age, with a mean age of diagnosis around 45 years.
-Idiopathic PAH is the most common type, constituting approximately 40% of the total diagnosed PAH cases, and it occurs 2 to 4 times more frequently in females.
+Idiopathic PAH is the most common type, constituting approximately 40% of the total diagnosed PAH cases, and occurs two to four times more frequently in females.